tylerwolverton/FlashlightTag2D/README.md

 # ProjectPurple
 An action RPG created in a custom engine built using SDL2 and OpenGL.
 I'm using an entity component based design and json files for all game data.

+Everything inside the ProjectPurple/ProjectPurple directory is my code.
+(The Engine, Game, and Resources subdirectories.)

 I used the following resources to aid in the design of the engine:

 			Game Coding Complete, Fourth Edition by Mike McShaffry and David Graham